awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-get-started-api.md

-# Demo: Get Started Using the Amazon A2I API<a name="a2i-get-started-api"></a>
+# Tutorial: Get Started Using the Amazon A2I API<a name="a2i-get-started-api"></a>

-This walkthrough explains the API operations you can use to get started using Amazon A2I\.
+This tutorial explains the API operations you can use to get started using Amazon A2I\.

-To use a Jupyter Notebook to execute these operations, select a Jupyter notebook from [Use Cases and Examples using Amazon A2I](a2i-task-types-general.md) and use [Use SageMaker Notebook Instance with Amazon A2I Jupyter Notebook](a2i-task-types-general.md#a2i-task-types-notebook-demo) to learn how to use it in SageMaker notebook instance\.
+To use a Jupyter Notebook to run these operations, select a Jupyter Notebook from [Use Cases and Examples Using Amazon A2I](a2i-task-types-general.md) and use [Use SageMaker Notebook Instance with Amazon A2I Jupyter Notebook](a2i-task-types-general.md#a2i-task-types-notebook-demo) to learn how to use it in a SageMaker notebook instance\.

 To learn more about the API operations you can use with Amazon A2I, see [Use APIs in Amazon Augmented AIAPI References](a2i-api-references.md)\.